Search

 close X

 Broken bones (or fractures) are a common injury in kids.
 They often happen after a fall.
-All broken bones need medical care, no matter how small it seems.
+All broken bones need medical care, no matter how minor they seem.

 Your child may have a broken bone if: